Updated for tax year 2020

 How to claim energy tax credits

-In order to claim any of these home energy tax credits, you’ll need to complete Form 5696, Residential Energy Credits.
+To claim any of these home energy tax credits, you’ll need to complete Form 5696, Residential Energy Credits.
 Be sure to keep receipts from your purchases in a safe spot until you’re ready to tackle the tax filing stage.

 And, to make it easy, enter any cost information you have on qualifying purchases into TaxAct.
 The program will calculate the credit for you and automatically report the amount on Form 5696.
 No sweat, no hassle.